Positivity of the CM line bundle for K-stable log Fanos: Preliminaries

 \subsection{The CM line bundle}

-Let $f\colon X\to T$ be a flat morphism of relative dimension $n$ between normal projective varieties, let $D$ be an effective $\bQ$-divisor on $X$ such that $-(K_{X/T}+D)$ is $\bQ$-Cartier and $f$-ample.
-Assume also that the fibers of $f$ are normal and that $\text{Supp}(D)$ does not contain any fiber.
-Then the \emph{Chow-Mumford line bundle} is defined by
+Let $f\colon X\to T$ be a flat projective morphism of relative dimension $n$ between normal projective varieties, let $D$ be an effective $\bQ$-divisor on $X$ such that $-(K_{X/T}+D)$ is $\bQ$-Cartier and $f$-ample.
+Assume also that the fibers of $f$ are irreducible and normal, and that $\text{Supp}(D)$ does not contain any fiber.
+Then the \emph{Chow--Mumford line bundle} of $f\colon (X,D)\to T$ is defined to be